 Adswood Road, Adswood, Stockport, Cheshire SK3

-A plain, robust example of a medium-sized church built to serve an inter-war suburban estate.
+A plain, robust medium-sized church built to serve an interwar suburban estate.
 Its blocky Romanesque design is similar to other churches designed by Hill Sandy & Norris in this style.
-The aisled interior retains some original fittings such as pews and an attractive set of late 1930s Stations of the Cross.
+The aisled interior retains some early fittings of note.

 Original Date: 1939